A 'breakthrough' drug to prevent HIV, an 'unprecedented' rollout

 Where will the drug go next?
 The company has filed for approval in Botswana, Kenya, Malawi, Namibia, Rwanda, Tanzania, Uganda and Zimbabwe, with more in the works, said O'Day.
 "We continue to prioritize 18 high burden countries representing 70% of the HIV epidemic."

 Of course, delivery is only the first step.
-To curb the epidemic, doses have to get into the arms of people who need them.
+To curb the epidemic, doses, which are injected into the abdomen or thigh, have to get to the people who need them.

 Health ministries will be primarily responsible for that.
 But in many cases, governments have relied on community organizations and non-governmental organizations for help.
 Lewin, of the State Department, said that's part of the U.S. America First Global Health Strategy's effort to boost national government's "self-reliance."